-Place the U-Cover over the amplifier pc boards as shown in Figure 17.
-Be sure the lettering on the cover is nearest to the rear panel with the SO239 connectors as shown, otherwise two of the bushings mounted in the side of the cover will strike the LPF module pc board.
+Place the U-Cover over the amplifier pc boards as shown in Figure 19.
+Be sure the lettering on the U-Cover is nearest to the rear panel with the SO239 connectors as shown, otherwise two of the bushings mounted in the side of the cover will strike the LPF module pc board.

-Figure 17.
+Figure 19.
 Mounting the U-Cover.

-Position the rear panel against the end of the U-Cover so that the Control, 13.8 VDC, PA Key connectors and the 3 dB ATTEN switch pass through the openings in the cover.
+Position the rear panel against the end of the U-Cover so that the Control, 13.8 VDC, PA KEY connectors and the 3 dB ATTEN switch pass through the openings in the cover.
 Tuck the coaxial cables into the space between the LPF board assembly and the U-cover as needed.
-Secure the rear panel with six screws and spacers as shown in Figure 18.
+Secure the rear panel with six screws, split ring lock washers and spacers as shown in Figure 20.

-Figure 18.
+Figure 20.
 Mounting the Rear Panel.